 One of the key parts of controlling your boat and crew in heavy weather is to be prepared for anything.
 This means having your boat rigged so that you can access anything you need quickly.
 Sometimes you can see a storm coming from miles away, and sometimes you're in the thick of it within seconds.

-When you and your crew are ready to face the storm or period of heavy air, do as follows:
+When you and your crew are ready to face the storm or period of heavy air, consider these commonly recommended safety tips:

 These steps will help prepare you for the oncoming storm so you can minimize any damaging impacts before it hits.
 The job is far from over, however; once the wind and waves catch up to you, you will have a lot to do to stay safe while on the water.

 Most heavy wind is accompanied by heavy seas, so be prepared to deal with waves of alarming heights.
-Take on the waves at a 45-degree angle.
-This will make the least possible impact, which will make the boat more stable and safer to operate.
-It will also reduce the chances of you and your crew becoming seasick.
+Most captains advise taking on waves at a 45-degree angle.
+This will hopefully make the least possible impact, which should make the boat more stable and safer to operate, and reduce the chances of you and your crew becoming seasick.

 If conditions become dangerous, with the wind too powerful for even a reefed sail and a close heading, it is time to take down all sails and secure them.
-This is only for dire weather, so do not take this step unless you absolutely have to.
+This is only for dire weather, so many captains prefer not to take this step unless you absolutely have to.

 In addition, if there is someone more experienced than you aboard, do not hesitate to give control of the helm to that person.
 Stormy conditions are no place for pride; the best thing you can do for yourself and anyone on board is to have the person with the most experience guide you to safety.